urbantreelion/ece350-lab-manual/_lab2/tutorial2.md

 ### Dynamic range with IQ signals

-- Ask the TA to vary the 200 MHz signal generator level from ‐100 dBm to 0 dBm in 20 dB steps (or do it yourself is there are no other groups working).
+- Ask the TA to vary the 200 MHz signal generator level from ‐100 dBm to 0 dBm in 20 dB steps.

 - Observe and describe how the signals look at each signal level, and explain why.
   - The waveform appearance results from clipping in the 2 ADCs (one ADC for I, one ADC for Q).